-Resident Evil: Welcome to Raccoon City is a 2021 American science-fiction horror film, an adaptation of the video game, and a reboot of the film franchise.
+Resident Evil: Welcome to Raccoon City is a 2021 American science fiction horror film, an adaptation of the video game, and a reboot of the film franchise.

 The movie stars Kaya Scodelario (Crawl), Hannah John-Kamen (Ant-Man and the Wasp), Robbie Amell (Upload), Tom Hopper (The Umbrella Academy), Avan Jogia (Zombieland: Double Tap), Neal McDonough (Yellowstone) and Donal Logue as Chief Irons.

-Meanwhile, director Johannes Roberts told Deadline: “With this movie, I really wanted to go back to the original first two games and recreate the terrifying visceral experience I had when I first played them whilst at the same time telling a grounded human story about a small dying American town that feels both relatable and relevant to today’s audiences.”
+Director Johannes Roberts told Deadline: “With this movie, I really wanted to go back to the original first two games and recreate the terrifying visceral experience I had when I first played them whilst at the same time telling a grounded human story about a small dying American town that feels both relatable and relevant to today’s audiences.”

 Cast and characters confirmed: